chilbert/dotfiles/README.md

-# shanson's Dotfiles - Forked from Ryan Bates
+# Chase Hilberts Dotfiles - Forked from Steve Hanson / Ryan Bates

 To install, just fork and then clone this to `~/.dotfiles`.
 Then run the rakefile script.
 This will remove your existing `.vimrc, .zshrc, .irbrc, .gvimrc, .gemrc, .gitconifg.erb, .oh-my-zsh, .vim` files/directories in your home directory.
 Back these up before running the script!